pzhaojohnson/RNA2Drawer/README.md

 ## Base Colors and Outlines/Fills

 The color of a base refers to the color of its letter.
-Additionally, a circle can be drawn behind a base whose outline and fill can be adjusted.
+Additionally, a circle can be drawn behind a base, whose outline and fill can be adjusted.
+Base colors and outlines/fills can be set in the `Annotate` dropdown menu.

+The following parameters can be set for base outlines/fills.

+Colors used are the CSS web standards.

+&nbsp;&nbsp;&nbsp;&nbsp;`Outline Color`: The color of the outline of the circle.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Outline Thickness`: The thickness of the outline of the circle.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Fill Color`: The color of the inside of the circle.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Radius`: The size of the circle.

+Base colors and outlines/fills can be set by the following methods.

 &nbsp;&nbsp;&nbsp;&nbsp;`By Position`: Set the colors of bases by position.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`By Subsequence`: Set the colors of bases by position.<br />